(6 min read)

-Remember, company employees can access both personal and company websites and apps on company laptops, smartphones, and mobile devices and personal equipment if you have a BYOD policy.
-Every login is a chance for a cybercriminal to hack into the company network and steal data.
+Every login is a chance for a cyber criminal to hack into the company network and steal data.

-To help you with this we’ve put together strong password tips, advice, and best practices that you can share with users in newsletters, posters, and emails.
-Download the Protecting your data with a Strong Password Kit for more password resources that you can share with those who access your systems.
+For added support, share strong password tips, advice, and best practices with users in newsletters, posters, and emails.
+Download the Strong Password Kit for more password resources that you can share with those who access your systems.

 Remember These Strong Password Best Practices

 Cyber criminals know that most people create passwords that are easy to remember and will often reuse the same password across multiple accounts.
 Because of this, all it takes is hacking into one account to easily access the rest of the accounts.

 Please take a few minutes to review these seven strong password best practices and to create new passwords for any accounts that do not follow these password guidelines:

 1. Do not use sequential numbers or letters